-A role is assigned to each monitor using the Video Output Connector [n] MonitorRole setting.
-The monitor role decides which layout (call participants and presentation) will appear on the monitor that is connected to this output.
-Monitors with different monitor roles will have different layouts.
-Both monitors can not have monitor role First.
+A monitor role is assigned to each screen using the Video Output Connector [n] MonitorRole setting.
+The monitor role decides which layout (call participants and presentation) will appear on the screen that is connected to this output.
+Screens with different monitor roles will have different layouts.
+Both screens can not have monitor role First.

 The monitor layout mode that is set in the Video Monitors setting should reflect the number of different layouts you want in your room setup.
-Note that some monitors can be reserved for presentations.
+Note that some screens can be reserved for presentations.